 But, unfortunately, there is no recovery, either mentally or mentally, from the seizures of passion and heartbreak.

-The Dancing Boy , an LGBT book is the story of a little boy who loves to wear saris and maquilas, mocked and mis understood by his mum, who has found friendship in the most unexpected spot.
+This is one of the best LGBT books is the story of a little boy who loves to wear saris and maquilas, mocked and misunderstood by his mum, who has found friendship in the most unexpected spot.

 He quickly learns to embrace himself and, importantly, to accept friendship as he enters his neighborhood.